The Timescales of Embedded Star Formation as Observed in STARFORGE: Quantifying the Properties of Embedded Stars in STARFORGE

 As the simulated cloud evolves, the initial turbulent motions seed dense clumps and filaments.
 These high density clumps and filaments have shorter dynamical times, which can accelerate star formation locally.
 As a result, there can be a significant age spread for the formation times of protostars in the cluster.
 Moreover, protostars can continue accreting gas from the cloud, making the exact ``formation time'' of the final star ambiguous.

 We demonstrate these effects and show the resulting age spread in Figure~\ref{fig:age_determ}.
-In the upper panel, we compare the simulation time when each protostar begins it's protostellar phase (on the X-axis) to the time when the star reaches its final mass (on the Y-axis), color-coded by the final mass.
+In the bottom panel, for each star we compare the simulation time when each protostar begins it's protostellar phase (on the X-axis) to the time when the star reaches its final mass (on the Y-axis), color-coded by the final mass.
 The histogram in the upper panel shows the age distribution for the start of the protostellar phase, for all stars (red) and for the subset of more massive stars ($>1\msun$; blue) \footnote{We explored further binning the stars, but found that all bins above 1 M$_{\odot}$ behaved the same.}.
-The bottom panel shows the total duration of the protostars' mass-accretion stage for the same mass bins.
+The middle panel shows the total duration of the protostars' mass-accretion stage for the same mass bins.

-Figure~\ref{fig:age_determ} clearly demonstrates the extended nature of star formation in the cloud.
+The density distribution histograms of stellar age, and range of points in the upper panel of Figure~\ref{fig:age_determ} clearly demonstrates the extended nature of star formation in the cloud.
 Protostars begin to form within 2 Myrs of the start of the simulation, and while the formation peaks at $4\mbox{--}6$ \Myr, new protostars continue to form until well after 10 Myr, such that over $\sim$40\% of stars form after 6.5 \Myr, and the rms in the stellar formation times is 6.7 \Myr.

-In addition to the scatter in proto-star formation times, the accretion time to reach the final mass can be significant, particularly for the stars more massive than 1\msun.
-These stars may take upwards of 3 Myr to reach their final masses \citep{grudic_dynamics_2022}, depending on the availability of the gas supply.
+In addition to the scatter in proto-star formation times, the accretion time to reach the final mass can be significant.
+In the bottom panel of Figure~\ref{fig:age_determ}, for each point, this accretion time is the integrated distance between the star, and the black dashed line, while in the middle panel, this time is shown on the y-axis.
+Of particular interest is the accretion time for stars move massive than 1\msun, which may take upwards of 3 Myr to reach their final masses \citep{grudic_dynamics_2022}, depending on the availability of the gas supply.
 At early times, gas is ample, leading to longer accretion times for early-forming stars, on average.

 We note, however, the accretion time does not decrease monotonically with time.
 This variation is driven by substructure in the cloud, such that the gas supply varies as a function of position.
 Some parts of the cloud may collapse at later times, in regions with less local feedback and thus larger local gas reservoirs.
-These local gas pockets can fuel on-going accretion, explaining the second period of high accretion between 7-10\Myr.
+These local gas pockets can fuel on-going accretion, explaining the second period where accretion rates for stars more massive than 1 M$_\odot$ rise above 1 Myr between 7-10\Myr.